microsoft/go/eng/doc/fips/UserGuide.md

 ## Using Go crypto APIs

 This section describes how to use Go crypto APIs in a FIPS compliant manner.
-Packages and functions that do not appear here are not FIPS.

 ### [crypto/aes](https://pkg.go.dev/crypto/aes)